alexhunsley/swift-interpose/README.md

 Interpose aims to let you simply and quickly:

 * create drop-in closure spies and dummies to log activity
-* assert on closures being called (or not)
+* assert on closures being called (or not called)
-* `insert attractive things here` (dedupe/throttle? memoize?)
+* (maybe more in future)

 By design, Combine and macros etc are not used here.

-Interpose should work fine with async and throwing closures.
+Interpose should work fine with async and throwing (and async throwing) closures.

 # Examples